-The attorneys at Bryant Legal Group PC have experience identifying employment-related issues that arise from ERISA disputes, and provide assistance to clients in such circumstances — we can help you bring an action against your employer for losses suffered as a result.
+The attorneys at Bryant Legal Group have experience identifying employment-related issues that arise from ERISA disputes, and we provide assistance to clients in such circumstances.

-Advocating on Your Behalf With Regard to Untenable Provisions in the Plan
+Objecting to Untenable Provisions in Your ERISA Plan

-If you had been on the receiving end of a denied ERISA disability claim, a Chicago attorney may be worth contacting for further guidance — effective attorneys can evaluate clauses in your insurance policy that are unenforceable and will advocate aggressively on your behalf to secure the rights that were impeded by the insurer.
+If you have been on the receiving end of a denied ERISA disability claim, a Chicago attorney may be worth contacting for further guidance.
+Skilled attorneys can identify clauses in your insurance policy that are unenforceable, and your lawyer can advocate aggressively on your behalf to secure the rights that were impeded by the insurer.

 For example, suppose that you have challenged the denial of your disability benefits under an ERISA-governed plan.
-As you have exhausted your administrative remedies, you decide to pursue civil litigation against the insurer.
+Since you have exhausted your administrative remedies, you decide to pursue civil litigation against the insurer.
 It turns out, however, that a limitations clause in the policy shortened your limitations period to just six months after the original decision in which the insurer denied your benefits.
-This might lead to the dismissal of your claim, except that is an unreasonable restriction on your rights — your attorney may therefore challenge the clause and preserve your right of action.
+This might lead to the dismissal of your claim unless your attorney challenges the unreasonable clause and preserves your right of action.

 Going Through the Administrative Appeals Process

-ERISA requires that welfare benefits plan participants — including those who are disability benefits plan participants, of course — first exhaust their administrative appeals before they are entitled to pursue civil litigation.
+ERISA requires that welfare benefits plan participants, including those who are disability benefits plan participants, first exhaust their administrative appeals before they are entitled to pursue civil litigation.
 In other words, you cannot sue the plan administrator and insurer in a court of law until you have properly challenged the denial of your benefits and gone through the administrative appeals process.
 Only once you have moved through the administrative appeals process (which involves strict procedural requirements and a comprehensive re-evaluation of your submitted benefits claim) are you entitled to bring an action in court.

-The administrative appeals process is not an unnecessary barrier to the resolution of your benefits dispute, however — in fact, with the aid of a skilled Chicago ERISA disability lawyer, you can potentially overturn the denial and receive the benefits to which you’re entitled.
+However, the administrative appeals process is not an unnecessary barrier to the resolution of your benefits dispute, however.
+In fact, with the aid of a skilled Chicago ERISA disability lawyer, you can potentially overturn the denial and receive the benefits to which you’re entitled.
 Depending on the strength of the evidence and legal arguments submitted to support the claim, the insurer may choose to award benefits and avoid the messiness of civil litigation.

-Schedule a Consultation With a Chicago ERISA Disability Lawyer Today to Discuss Your Benefits
+Schedule a Consultation With a Chicago ERISA Disability Lawyer From Bryant Legal Group to Discuss Your Benefits

 Cases involving ERISA plans and benefits are riddled with procedural irregularities.
 This means that you need an experienced disability law firm who can properly advise you on your rights to pursue your disability benefits.
-The disability attorneys at Bryant Legal Group PC understand the complex rules and requirements under the ERISA statute and will work with you to ensure you receive all the benefit your plan provides.
-Contact a Chicago ERISA disability attorney at our firm today by calling (312) 561-3010 or emailing firstname.lastname@example.org.
+The disability attorneys at Bryant Legal Group understand the complex rules and requirements under the ERISA statute and will work with you to ensure you receive all the benefits your plan provides.
+Contact a Chicago ERISA disability attorney at our firm today by calling (312) 561-3010 or completing our online form.